Death of Vincent van Gogh: Controversy of Naifeh and Smith biography

 "It is my opinion that, in all medical probability, the wound incurred by van Gogh was not self-inflicted.
 In other words, he did not shoot himself."

 and to which Nickell responded, unconvinced.
 Nickell emphasized that van Gogh’s declining mental state made him more prone to attempt suicide and that the awkward nature of the gun was probably due to van Gogh being uncertain about what to do.
 In addition, any gunpowder residue may have been lost due to van Gogh using his hands to search for the gun on the ground.
 He also stated that Di Maio may have been influenced by the two biographers to come to his conclusion and that confirmation bias may have played a role in the three men's thought process.
+It has also been noted that Di Maio’s analysis was conducted without access to the body, the bullet, or the firearm.

-The 2017 film Loving Vincent drew heavily on Smith and Naifeh's theory; it is also the account presented in the 2018 film At Eternity's Gate.
+The 2017 film Loving Vincent drew heavily on the controversy surrounding Smith and Naifeh's theory; it is also the account presented in the 2018 film At Eternity's Gate.